tytydraco/yessleep/out/I_didnt_follow_the_rules_Now_someone_is_coming_in_and_out_of_our_rental_house_while_we_sleep_tormenting_us.md

 I paused for a moment and tried to make sense of the demands.
-I reread the note over and over, but couldn’t shake the feeling that something was wrong.
+I reread the note, but couldn’t shake the feeling that something was wrong.
 What do the symbols mean?
 And why would someone go into the woods at night?